College of Education - Graduate

 Each graduate candidate enrolled in a program in Reading/Language Arts at GVSU must maintain a Reading Portfolio, which is a requirement for graduation.
 The Portfolio is designed to provide faculty with a window on graduate candidates’ evolving knowledge, skills, and dispositions, as a means of evaluating the effectiveness of instruction in our program.
 The Portfolio is also designed to serve candidates as a collection of important pieces of work that are foundational to future learning experiences.
 Graduate candidates will rely on materials in the Portfolio in their practicum experiences in particular.

-Starting Fall 2011, candidates will include in the portfolio the following items from each course:
+Candidates will include in the portfolio the following items from each course:

 - Key course assignments

 - Learning logs (these may look somewhat different in each class, depending on the objectives of the course and the means of accomplishing them)

 All of the materials for the portfolio are generated within the reading/language arts courses as part of the learning experiences of those courses.